-Aspire (from 0.4 onwards), when attempting to load a component, assumes any provided dependency (with exceptions such as aspire-application, as pire-services, and org.osgi) is a Full Aspire Component which must be pre-loaded before the current component can be loaded.
-The Aspire built-in dependency loader is only for complete Aspire components (they must be specified as <packaging>bundle</packaging> in their POM).
-It will not work for ordinary JAR files.
+Aspire (from 0.4 onwards), when attempting to load a component, assumes any provided dependency (with exceptions such as aspire-application, aspire-services, and org.osgi) is a Full Aspire Component which must be pre-loaded before the current component can be loaded.
+The Aspire built-in dependency loader is only for complete Aspire components (they must be specified as packaging bundle packaging It will not work for ordinary JAR files.
 This is by design.
 Ordinary JAR files must be included in your component (as a compile-time dependency), or they must be exported by another component.

-In versions 0.3 and earlier, you need to ensure that a dependent bundle is loaded first by ensuring the file appears first in you <bur> <bur> Loaded first by ensuring the file appears first in you <bur> <bur>
+In versions 0.3 and earlier, you need to ensure that a dependent bundle is loaded first by ensuring the file appears first in you <bur> bundles> tag.